NZDF WHITE RIBBON TORCH

 Shining light on the issue of violence towards women.

-To design and manufacture a torch for a relay through the length of New Zealand featuring personnel from the Army, Navy, Airforce, Cadets carrying a torch, commissioned for the event to act as a beacon shining light on the issue of violence towards women.
+The task was to design and manufacture a torch for a relay through the length of New Zealand featuring personnel from the Army, Navy, Airforce, Cadets carrying a torch, commissioned for the event to act as a beacon shining light on the issue of violence towards women.

 White Ribbon Day, 25 November, is the international day when people wear a white ribbon to show that they do not condone violence towards women.
 White Ribbon Day celebrates the many men willing to show leadership and commitment to promoting safe, healthy relationships within families and encourages men to challenge each other on attitudes and behaviour that are abusive.